 I rarely play games at the guided reading table.

 - I reward students with points for getting to the table within a minute, staying on task during the lessons, and working hard.
 If they have 5 or more points by the end of our time, they move their clips up!
-Note: points are only for positive behavior and time management, not for reading progress or ability.

 - I get their buy-in by regularly sharing with them how important our time together is.